 The self- assessment exercise is a process by which a Unit reflects on its mission and objectives, and analyses critically the activities it engages in to achieve these objectives.
 It provides for an evaluation of the Unit's performance of its functions, its services and its administration.
-In line with the RCSI strategic plan 'Transforming Healthcare Education Research and Service 2018 - 2022' it provides assurance to the University of the quality of the units' operations and facilitates a developmental process to effect improvement.
+In line with the RCSI strategic plan 'Transforming Health Care Education Research and Service 2018 - 2022' it provides assurance to the University of the quality of the units' operations and facilitates a developmental process to effect improvement.
 The fundamental objectives of the review process are:

-- To review the quality of the student experience, and of teaching and learning opportunities. - To review research activity, including; management of research activity, assessing the research performance with regard to: research productivity, research income, and recruiting and supporting doctoral students. - To identify, encourage and disseminate good practice and to identify challenges and how to address these. - To provide an opportunity for the Units to test the effectiveness of their systems and procedures for monitoring and enhancing quality and standards, - To inform RCSI's strategic planning process - To provide robust evidence for external accreditation bodies. - To provide an external benchmark on practice and curriculum - To provide public information on the RCSI's capacity to assure the quality and standards of its awards.
-RCSI's implementation of its quality procedures enables it to demonstrate how it discharges it responsibilities for assuring the quality and standards of its awards, as required by the Universities Act 1997 and the Qualifications and Quality Assurance (Education and Training) Act 2012
+- To monitor the quality of the student experience. - To identify, encourage and disseminate good practice, and to identify challenges and how to address these. - To provide an opportunity for units to test the effectiveness of their systems and procedures for monitoring and enhancing quality and standards. - To encourage the development and enhancement of these systems, in the context of current and emerging provision. - To inform the University's strategic planning process. - The process provides an external benchmark on practice. - To provide public information on the University's capacity to assure the quality and standards of its awards.
+The University's implementation of its quality procedures also enables it to demonstrate how it discharges its responsibilities for assuring the quality and standards of its awards, as required by the Universities Act 1997 and the Qualifications and Quality Assurance (Education and Training) Act 2012.